A Local's Favourite Caves in Iceland

 The cave below is called Stórihellir - the Big cave - and is also to be found in South Iceland.
 Dances were held inside the cave for the people living in the vicinity of the cave.

-Stórihellir cave is located by the road leading to Þakgil but cannot be seen from the road - but after our visit to the cave, we found out that we had actually parked the car on top of the cave!
+Stórihellir cave is located by the road leading to Þakgil but cannot be seen from the road - but after our visit to the cave, we found out that we had parked the car on top of the cave!

 Regína inside Stórihellir cave South-Iceland